How to Take An Effective Mental Health Day

 Maybe your body needs rest.

-Maybe your mind needs to be quiet.
+Maybe your mind needs quiet.

 Maybe your heart needs comfort.